 Step 1: Earn a Bachelor's Degree

 In order to become an actuary, a candidate must have a bachelor's degree.
 An individual seeking to become an actuary typically has an undergraduate degree in actuarial science, statistics or mathematics.
-The candidate may also opt for a degree in a business-related field such as economics or finance.
-Aspiring actuaries should also have the ability use computer software programs in statistics and spreadsheets, so courses in computer science are recommended as well.
+The candidate may also opt for a degree in economics or finance.
+Aspiring actuaries should know how to use statistic and spreadsheet computer software programs, so courses in computer science are recommended.

 Step 2: Gain Professional Certification

-An associate-level designation is a professional designation that indicates a candidate has passed a series of exams, completed continuing education and attended required seminars.
-Actuaries can usually reach the associate level within 4-6 years.
+An associate designation indicates a candidate has passed a series of exams, completed continuing education, and attended required seminars.
+Actuaries can reach the associate level within four to six years.
 An actuary needs to be certified by a professional society sponsor program in order to achieve full professional status within their chosen specialty.
 The Society of Actuaries (SOA) certifies actuaries in finance, investment, health insurance, life insurance and retirement systems.
-The Casualty Actuarial Society (CAS) certifies actuaries in the property and casualty arena.
-Their areas of examination include personal injury liability, home and automobile insurance, medical malpractice and workers compensation.
+The Casualty Actuarial Society (CAS) certifies actuaries in the areas of property and casualty by testing candidates about personal injury liability, home and automobile insurance, medical malpractice and workers compensation.

 The next level of designation for actuaries after achieving associate status is the fellowship level.
 This level is attained through exams, continuing education and experience.
 It takes an actuarial associate approximately two to three years to reach the fellowship level of professional designation.
 Actuaries can complete this professional certification while working.
 Employers often provide study time and pay the examination fees for actuaries seeking to advance in their careers.
 An increase in pay is common after passing exams.